toggledbits/PluginTools/README.md

 Once you have a compact form of your plugin name, rename all the plugin files, giving the compact form as a replacement for "PluginBasic" in the names.
 For example: `D_PluginBasic1.xml` becomes `D_HuaweiRouter1.xml`.
 The other files would become `D_HuaweiRouter1.json`, `I_HuaweiRouter1.xml`, `L_HuaWeiRouter1.lua`, and `S_HuaweiRouter1.xml`.

-Notice that the example preserves the prefix (`D_`, `I_`, etc.), as well as the "1" that precedes the suffix, and the suffix itself.
-Very important that you keep that straight.
+Notice that the example preserves the prefix (`D_`, `I_`, etc.), the "1" that precedes the suffix, and the suffix itself.
+It's very important that you keep that straight.

 ### Step Four: Global Change #1 -- Namespace